-Departmental Recommendations: ENGL 101, MATH 952, Reading: passing Nelson-Denny or comparable test at or above the 12th grade.
+Departmental Recommendations: Reading: Pass a Nelson-Denny or comparable test at or above the 30th percentile (12th grade), ENGL 101 and MATH 952.

 Survey of the nature and scope of psychology as a science including the principles of neurophysiology, sensation, perception, learning, altered states of consciousness, memory, cognition, intelligence, language, creativity, emotion, motivation, personality, psychopathology, testing, treatment, attitudes, and human development.
+(CAN PSYCH 2.)